-The Seminary academic year is comprised of two (2) main semesters: fall (August-December) and spring (January-May), and a shorter summer semester.
-Intensive courses are offered occasionally in May, and in June-August.
-In January, various on-campus intensives are offered in one or two week formats.
+The Seminary academic year is comprised of two (2) main semesters: fall (August-December) and spring (January-May), and a shorter summer term.
+Intensive courses are offered regularly in January and June-August, and occasionally during other times such as the October and March Reading Weeks.
+Three-credit on-campus intensives are offered in one or two week formats.
 Intensives taken in January are considered part of the spring semester for purposes of registration.